forestwanglin/openai-java/README.md

 - [2023-11-28] Remove api for [Completions](https://platform.openai.com/docs/api-reference/completions)
 - [2023-12-04] Remove ModeType.GPT_3_5_TURBO_16K stead of GPT_3_5_TURBO_1106 which is the same length but cheaper.
 - [2024-02-02] Add model `gpt-3.5-turbo-0125`, ```gpt-4-0125-preview`, `text-embedding-3-small`, `text-embedding-3-large`.
+- [2024-02-06] Support running `tool_calls` in background which means that client needn't handle the `tool_calls` at the first response.

 ## How to use